Stay at the lodge

-Our lodge opened in 2004 to provide high quality accommodation for visitors to explore the Atlantic Forest here.
-The lodge is small, with just ten rooms, with a relaxed and informal atmosphere, and beautifully situated with a fantastic backdrop of the restored wetlands and the magnificent forest-clad Serra dos Órgãos mountains.
+The lodge opened in 2004 to provide high quality accommodation for visitors to explore the Atlantic Forest here.
+The lodge is small, with ten rooms, a relaxed and informal atmosphere, and situated with a dramatic backdrop of the restored wetlands and the forested Serra dos Órgãos mountains, part of the larger Serra do Mar range in south-east Brazil.

-Guests have access to trails into both low and high altitude humid evergreen forest and the reserve wetlands, and in addition we run excursions to a variety of other Atlantic Forest habitats for bird species not found at REGUA.
+Guests have access to trails into both low and high altitude humid forest and the reserve wetlands.
+In addition REGUA runs excursions to a variety of other Atlantic Forest habitats for bird species not found at REGUA.
 The lodge is non-profit making, with all income generated going towards our conservation work.

-The lodge is equipped to a very high standard with air-conditioned rooms, a spacious and comfortable lounge, a large dining area, an excellent natural history library, a small swimming pool, 24 hour electricity with numerous power sockets (110 and 220 volt), solar heated hot water and free WiFi internet access.
+The lodge is equipped to a very high standard with air-conditioned rooms, a spacious and comfortable lounge, a large dining area, an excellent natural history library, a small swimming pool, 24 hour electricity with numerous power sockets (110 and 220 volt), solar heated hot water and free WiFi.

 All accommodation is full board with breakfast, lunch and dinner included.
 All of our meals are delicious local dishes, freshly prepared by our cooks using locally sourced ingredients, and we can cater for a variety of dietary needs (please advise us when booking).